Image you have a table, and you need to optimize the following query:

 Here’s how MySQL processes it:

-2. However, because a is a range condition, the database cannot use the remaining columns (b and c) efficiently.
-The sorting order for b and c is broken after the range condition on a.
+a >= 1;a is a range condition, the database cannot use the remaining columns (b and c) efficiently.
+The sorting order for b and c is broken after the range condition on a.a >= 1 range to find rows that match b = 1 and c = 1.Now let’s change the index to INDEX(b, c, a) and adjust the query accordingly:

 SELECT * FROM my_table WHERE b = 1 AND c = 1 AND a >= 1;